 What NJ Car Seat Laws Do Not Cover About Used Seats

-Look at these three things first: the date of manufacture on the label, the model number and label condition, and any recall history tied to that model.
+Check three things first: the manufacture date on the label, the model number and recall history, and whether anyone can confirm the seat was never in a crash.
 If the label is gone, do not guess.
 Missing instructions?
-Track them down before the seat goes into your car.
-And if no one can confirm whether the seat has ever been in a crash, walk away.
+Track them down before the seat goes in the car.
+Because a good rating does not erase an expired shell, missing parts, or an unknown history.

 The Install Can Make or Break a Good Seat

 Try to picture daily use, not just the first setup.
 Can you tighten the harness without a fight?
 Is it easy to get your child in and out without twisting sideways?
-Could another caregiver use the seat the same way without a tutorial?
+If another caregiver needs to use the seat, can they do it the same way without a tutorial?
+The best seat is the one that fits well, buckles cleanly, and works the same way every single trip.

 After a Crash, Do Not Guess